apieschel/gitfeed/README.md

+Plugin for displaying a feed of your latest Git commits on a portfolio site.

+SETUP:
+1) Once you have activated the plugin, go to Settings->Gitfeed and enter your Github username.
-Plugin for displaying a feed for your latest Git commits on a portfolio site.
-In the WordPress admin, place the [gitfeed] shortcode on the page where you want the feed to display.
+2) In the WordPress admin, place the [gitfeed] shortcode on the page where you want the feed to display.

 TODO: